 - Faulty handrails

-Whatever the specific cause of your slip and fall accident, you can trust in Mr. LeVar to discover it and then prove it.
-He has 17 years of experience as an attorney and investigator.
+Whatever the specific cause of your slip and fall accident, you can trust in slip and fall attorney Mr. LeVar to discover it and then prove it.
+He has 17 years of experience as a slip and fall attorney and investigator.

 Slip and Fall Accident Injuries

 While slip and fall accidents aren’t nearly as severe or consequential as automobile accidents, they can still have a significant effect on your quality of life.
 And the resulting injuries can still carry with them significant medical bills.

 Our Little Rock, AR slip and fall attorney has seen clients suffer:

 - Broken ankles and feet